 Tackling these questions is a big task, and your child’s well-being depends on it.
-At Leigh Daniel Family Law, our compassionate Huntsville child custody lawyers have the experience and skills needed to:
+At Leigh Daniel Family Law, our Huntsville child custody attorneys are experienced and skilled in:

-- Negotiate an acceptable child custody agreement informally or through mediation.
+- Negotiating an acceptable child custody agreement informally or through mediation.

-- Argue for a fair child custody arrangement before a judge.
+- Arguing for a fair child custody arrangement before a judge.

-- Pursue modifications to child custody agreements for parents when circumstances change.
+- Pursuing modifications to child custody agreements for parents when circumstances change.

 Arguing over what’s best for your children can be an extremely draining experience.
-Our supportive child custody attorneys understand how taxing this is for you, and our team is here to help relieve some of the stress and encourage you to stay focused on the best possible outcome.
+Our attorneys are supportive and understand the stress you’re under.
+We’re here to help reduce that stress and keep you focused on the best outcome.

 In Alabama, child custody agreements must be made with the goal of meeting “the best interests of the child.”
 For example, courts do not automatically grant custody to mothers or take it away from a spouse who has been unfaithful, unless additional evidence is presented to show that the custody agreement is best for the child.